+DBG Eligibility

-CDBG Eligibility T7.
-Are you applying for CDBG funding?
-To be eligible for CDBG funding, you MUST obtain clients' race and ethnicity, and total family income. ☐ Yes ☑ No 18.
-Please indicate whether your organization's client intake sheet or process includes obtaining any of the following information.
-Check all boxes that apply.Name Address or City last resided inNumber of family members □ Total family (household) income □ Race and ethnicity □ Proof of age ✓ My organization does not obtain any of the above information from clients.
+.
+Are you applying for CDBG funding? be eligible for CDBG funding, you MUST obtain clients' race and ethnicity, and total family income.
+Yes No

+.
+Please indicate whether your organization's client intake sheet or process includes obtaining any the following information.
+Check all boxes that apply.
+Name

+Address or City last resided in

+Number of family members

+Total family (household) income

+Race and ethnicity

+Proof of age

+My organization does not obtain any of the above information from clients.